 1) Enhance Your Love Map

 Gottman notes that it is important to “enhance your love map,” when you are in a relationship with someone.
 When an individual is in a relationship, they should expand their realm of knowledge to include all relevant information to their partner.
-One should know about their partner’s likes and dislikes, preferences, life goals, feelings, and experiences.
-Increasing one’s love map allows individuals in a relationship to show their partner that they are taking an interest in their partner’s life beyond the relationship.3
+One should make an effort to learn about their partner’s likes and dislikes, preferences, life goals, feelings, and experiences.
+Increasing one’s love map allows individuals in a relationship to show their partners that they are taking an interest in their lives beyond the immediate scope of the relationship.7

 2) Nurture Fondness and Admiration

-Support, nurture, and admiration are essential to a long-lasting and happy relationships.
-Even when, “grappling with each other’s flaws” it is important to recognize and convey to a partner that they are worthy of honor and respect.
-This outward expression of admiration reassures a partner that they are loved, and it can help keep a marriage from deteriorating.3
+Support, nurture, and admiration are essential to long-lasting and happy relationships.
+Even when “grappling with each other’s flaws,” it is important to recognize and convey to one’s partner that they are worthy of honor and respect.
+This outward expression of admiration reassures a partner that they are loved, and it can help keep a relationship from deteriorating.7

 3) Turn Toward Each Other (Literally)

-Gottman notes that many individuals in relationships take one another for granted.
-The individuals begin ignoring their partners and reject their ideas without giving them a fair chance.
-This is why Gottman stresses the importance of listening to your partner and turning toward each other during conversation.
-When an individual turns to their partner during conversation, they are giving their partner the affection, attention, and support that a partner-in-love deserves.3
+Gottman found that many individuals in relationships take their partners for granted.
+Once a relationship has been established, it is common for people to begin ignoring their partners and rejecting their ideas without giving them a fair chance.
+This is why Gottman stresses the importance of listening to one’s partner and physically turning toward one other during conversation.
+When an individual turns to their partner while they are talking, they give their partner the affection, attention, and support that a partner-in-love deserves.7

 4) Let Your Partner Influence You

 Partners should share control over decisions.
 Gottman notes that the most satisfied and stable relationships are those that include both partners’ involvement in decision-making.
-When both partners have a position in decision-making processes, the partners are better able to feel like equals in the relationship.
-It is important to leave egos behind in relationships.3
+When both people have a role in decision-making processes, they are more likely to feel like equals in the relationship.
+It is important to leave egos behind in order to achieve this balance.7

 5) Solve Your Solvable Problems

-Gottman notes that healthy arguments exist.
-When a problem arises, it is important to go through a specific process in order to resolve the conflict properly.
+Gottman points out that healthy arguments do exist.
+When a problem arises, he recommends going through a specific process in order to resolve the conflict properly.
 Start the conversation by refraining from any criticism.
-Instead, partners should openly discuss their concerns or comments in a way that does not upset the other.
-Partners should not feel attacked and demonized.
-Instead, use “I” statements.
-Using “I” statements prevent arguments from turning into blame games.
-It is also important to accept a partner’s faults and be willing to compromise.
-These tactics will help couples solve problems that arise.3
+Instead, partners should openly discuss their concerns or comments in a way that does not involve attacking the other.
+In addition, using “I” statements can help prevent arguments from turning into blame games.
+It is also meaningful to accept one’s partner’s faults (that can reasonably be accepted) and be willing to compromise.
+These tactics can help couples solve issues that will inevitably arise.7

 6) Overcome Gridlock

-Gridlock happens when an argument makes an individual in a relationship feel rejected by their partner.
-When an argument does not reach a resolution, this can frustrate the individuals involved.
-Gottman notes that the most important thing to ask a partner during gridlock is “what are your dreams?”
-Many times the conflicts have an underlying problem or theme, particularly about the future or the couple’s future together.
-Being able to overcome this gridlock by valuing and sharing each other’s dreams can help lead to happier relationship.3
+Gridlock happens when an argument makes one or both individuals in a relationship feel like they are unable to compromise with their partner.
+When an argument does not reach a resolution, this can be understandably frustrating for the people involved.
+Gottman notes that the most important thing to ask a partner during gridlock is “what are your dreams?”.
+Oftentimes, conflicts have an underlying problem or theme, particularly about the future or the couple’s future together.
+Valuing and sharing each other’s dreams can help overcome gridlock and lead to happier relationships.7

 7) Create “Shared Meaning”

-All marriages should have an intentional sense of shared purpose together.
-Creating meaning and a culture full of traditions and customs for yourselves and your family makes conflict less intense and less likely to lead to gridlock.
-Gottman and his wife have observed and analyzed couples in conversations of conflict, and they are convinced that it is the way couples fight – and not necessarily what they fight about – that will determine the quality of their marriage.3
+According to Gottman, all relationships should have an intentional sense of shared purpose.
+Creating meaning and a culture full of traditions and customs for yourselves and your family can make conflict less intense and less likely to lead to gridlock.
+Gottman and his wife have observed and analyzed couples in times of conflict, and they have found that it is the way couples fight – and not necessarily what they fight about – that is most likely to determine the quality of the relationship.

-It is possible to fall in love and to stay in love.
-If you follow the seven principles compiled by Gottman, long-lasting love can be attainable.
-The reason that 40-50% of marriages end in divorce is that individuals are not willing to actively fix their behavior in their relationships.
-If one is willing to take a step back and analyze their behavior, they may be able to salvage their relationship before it hits a gridlock.
+It is possible to fall in love and to stay in love, and following Gottman’s seven principles can help individuals attain long-lasting love.
+It has been suggested that the largest cause of divorce is individuals being unwilling to actively fix their behavior in their relationships.
+If one is willing to take a step back and analyze their behavior, they may be able to salvage their relationship even after it hits a gridlock.